 1. Matryoshka dolls are native to Russia

-Many people know Russian Matryoshkas as a set of wooden dolls with diminishing sizes placed in another.
+Many people know Matryoshkas as a set of wooden dolls with diminishing sizes placed in another.
 Even Hollywood movies like Transsiberian are about the trans-Siberian rail journey and a set of Matryoshka dolls.

 2. The Matryoshka has many names